bos/stanford-cs240h/notes/l1/basics1.md

 * A `String` is just a list of `Char`, so `['a', 'b', 'c'] == "abc"`

-# Some basic list functions
+# Some basic list functions in Prelude

-The Prelude defines some list functions approximately as follows:

 ~~~ {.haskell}
 head :: [a] -> a